-Dr. Mark Berry, P.E., is currently vice president of research and development for Southern Company.
-Named to the position in August 2019, Berry is responsible for developing low-carbon generation technologies, advancing distributed energy solutions, modernizing the grid, promoting a culture of sustainability and developing new business models.
+Dr. Mark Berry, P.E., is currently senior vice president of research and development for Southern Company.
+He is responsible for developing low-carbon generation technologies, advancing distributed energy solutions, modernizing the grid, promoting a culture of sustainability and developing new business models.
 For more than five decades, Southern Company’s research and development organization has been leading industry innovation and leveraging research grants to deliver value to customers.

 Berry previously served as director in the generation sector at the Electric Power Research Institute (EPRI), where he managed research and development efforts in renewables, water management, carbon capture and storage, and advanced fossil generation.
 Prior to EPRI, he served as director of energy and environment at Southern Research.

 Berry worked 17 years in various capacities of increasing responsibility at Southern Company.
 He served as manager of environmental assessment for Southern Company’s research and environmental affairs organization, where he managed the company’s regulatory response to federal rule-making activity and the environmental science research program.
 He also served as director of research and technology management, managing a portfolio of research related to emission controls, energy efficiency, renewables, power delivery, central station generation and carbon capture utilization and storage.
 He most recently served as vice president of environmental and natural resources for Georgia Power.